Long Train Runnin': Bananarama version

-English pop trio Bananarama's version of "Long Train Runnin appeared on their fifth studio album, Pop Life (1991), and was released as the album's third single in the UK.
+English pop trio Bananarama's version of "Long Train Runnin'" appeared on their fifth studio album, Pop Life (1991), and was released as the album's third single in the UK in April 1991 by London Records.
 The group discovered the song when they were browsing through the record collection of Youth, producer of the Pop Life album.
 They needed one more tune to complete Pop Life and decided to go with a cover.
-The song reached No. 10 in Portugal, No. 18 in Ireland and No. 30 in the UK.
+The song reached No. 6 in Israel, No. 10 in Portugal, No. 18 in Ireland and No. 30 in the UK.

 Critical reception

-Larry Flick from Billboard noted that here, "Bananarama offers a pop/house version of the Doobie Brothers' classic rocker "Long Train Running"."
-He added, "Produced by Youth, this first single from the forthcoming "Pop Life" album features guitar work from the Gipsy Kings, which provides a tough, rustic edge to an otherwise light and campy track.
+Larry Flick from Billboard magazine wrote, "Bananarama offers a pop/house version of the Doobie Brothers' classic rocker [...].
+Produced by Youth, this first single from the forthcoming Pop Life album features guitar work from the Gipsy Kings, which provides a tough, rustic edge to an otherwise light and campy track.
 A fun one that could cross into radio territory."
-Chuck Eddy from Entertainment Weekly commented that "those techno-flamenco gods" help engineer the song "into a scary locomotive blues."
+Chuck Eddy from Entertainment Weekly said that "those techno-flamenco gods" help engineer the song "into a scary locomotive blues."
+Everett True from Melody Maker commented, "They have a new single out.
+They've thought up a new, crap, out-of-time dance routine and they're gonna have another hit.
+All in all, Bananarama give this rather chaotic world a reassuring sense of order, don't they?"

 Music video

-The Bananarama music video, directed by Nick Egan, features the group members dressed in Spanish gowns while attending a soirée with various guests at a castle.
+The Bananarama music video for "Long Train Running", directed by British visual design artist and director Nick Egan, features the group members dressed in Spanish gowns while attending a soirée with various guests at a castle.
 Scenes at a decorated dining table alternate with shots from bedrooms.